 Adolescent responses to depictions of mental health in Australian contemporary young adult fiction.

-After completing a Bachelor of Arts and Master of Arts (Interpretive Writing) via distance education through CSU, I was seeking to focus my energies on the field of children's literature – in particular texts for adolescents, Young Adult Literature.
-CSU offered the right mix of expertise to facilitate my interdisciplinary research – Dr Mark Macleod (children's and young adult literature); Dr Cate Thomas (Social Work, with a strong methodological grounding), and Dr Kasey Garrison (Information studies and young adult literature).
+After completing a Bachelor of Arts and Master of Arts (Interpretive Writing) via distance education through CSU, I was seeking to focus my research on the benefits of children's literature – in particular texts for adolescents, CSU offered the right mix of expertise to facilitate my interdisciplinary research – Dr Mark Macleod (children's and young adult literature); Dr Cate Thomas (Social Work, with a strong methodological grounding), and Dr Kasey Garrison (Information Studies and young adult literature).

-Faculty of Arts and Education Research and Graduate Studies Management Committee member (2016 – current)
+Faculty of Arts and Education Research and Graduate Studies Management Committee HDR Representative (2016 – 2019)

-School of Humanities and Social Sciences School Research Management Committee (2017 – current)
+School of Humanities and Social Sciences School Research Management Committee (2017 – 2018)

 Booranga Writers' Centre Committee (2010 – current)

 Shephard, Monique (2016) "Power in the Counsellor's Office: Who has it?"
 Paper presented at "Shifting landscapes: Diversity, text, young people."
-Australian Children's Literature Association for Research.
+Australian Children's Literature Association for Research conference.
 Wagga Wagga (July).